openregulatory/templates/templates/techdoc/62304/software-development-maintenance-plan.md

 # Software Development and Maintenance Plan

-> This document is related to your product.
-You somehow need to associate it with it.
-The easiest way would be
-> to just put all product-related documents into a folder in your QMS so that the association is
-> clear.
-Alternatively, you could mention the related product and version here, but then you'd have to update
-> the version here any time you do a new release.
-Painful!

 This document summarizes development and maintenance activities.

 ## Mapping of Standard Requirements to Document Sections